asdf-format/asdf/docs/asdf/extending/resources.rst

         └─ baz-8.1.1.yaml

-Our goal is to install all schemas in the directory tree so that they are available for use with asdf.
+Our goal is to install all schemas in the directory tree so that they are available for use with `asdf`.
 The `DirectoryResourceMapping` class can do that for us, but we need to show it how to construct the schema URIs from the file paths *without reading the id property from the files*.
-This requirement is a performance consideration; not all resources are used in every session, and if asdf were to read and parse all available files when plugins are loaded, the first call to `asdf.open` would be intolerably slow.
+This requirement is a performance consideration; not all resources are used in every session, and if `asdf` were to read and parse all available files when plugins are loaded, the first call to `asdf.open` would be intolerably slow.